jlucassen/CSCI152-Neural-Net-Circuits/index.md

   res = render.render_vis(model, obj, param_f)
  ```

 In order to evaluate the interpretability of basis and random circuits, we created a survey using the MTurk Amazon service and received 40 responses from random workers who chose to complete the survey.
-The survey consists of 10 pairs of images: one image that was created from a basis circuit, and one that was created from a random activation circuit.
+The survey consists of 10 pairs of images: one image that was created from optimizing a basis activation vector, and one that was created from optimizing a random activation vector.
 Respondents were then asked “Which image is easier to interpret as a feature of an object, animal, or person?”
 Their answer to this question was considered as a measure of which image is more interpretable.

 After acquiring the survey results, we determined if there was a statistically significant difference between the number of basis images and random images that were chosen.
 This was done via a binomial test.
 Any p value less than .05 would be considered significant.